rickellis/Arch-Linux-Install-Guide/README.md

     $   nano /etc/mkinitcpio.conf

-Scroll down to the HOOKS section.
+Add HOOKS: Scroll down to the HOOKS section.
 It should look similar to this:

     HOOKS=("base udev autodetect modconf block filesystems keyboard fsck")